 There’s a wealth of possibilities here.
-You can see the full list of parameters here, or get some inspiration with five of our favorite advanced use-cases below.
+You can see the full list of parameters here, or get some inspiration with five of our favorite advanced use cases below.

 Advanced usage: creating document libraries, events calendars, and more with Posts Table Pro

-The most exciting thing about Posts Table Pro is its flexibility means you can use it to create WordPress tables in all sorts of scenarios, and for all sorts of advanced usages.
-In this section we’ll share some of our favorite advanced usages for our advanced WordPress table plugin.
+The most exciting thing about Posts Table Pro is its flexibility means you can use it to create WordPress tables in all sorts of scenarios and for all sorts of advanced usages.
+In this section, we’ll share some of our favorite advanced usages for our advanced WordPress table plugin.

-We often find the best ideas for using Posts Table Pro come from our customers putting the plugin into practice on their website, so if you don’t see a usage which strikes you as something you need in this list, we’ve included a couple of real-world case studies which might provide the spark of inspiration you need.
+We often find the best ideas for using Posts Table Pro come from our customers putting the plugin into practice on their website, so if you don’t see a usage that strikes you as something you need in this list, we’ve included a couple of real-world case studies which might provide the spark of inspiration you need.

 Top five advanced Posts Table Pro usages

 Below we've listed our top five advanced usages for Posts Table Pro:

 - WordPress Document Library: This presents a library of your documents in a file-manager style format, which makes it easy for you to create a knowledge base, publications database, or share files.
 Posts Table Pro makes it easy to add any extra options you need to your document libraries, such as download links, file types or sizes, or any custom metadata.